RohitTopi/Inventory-manager/README.md

 # Inventory-manager

 An application to manage product inventory
-The project uses java and java swing for the GUI, and MySQL database for the data storage
+The project uses java, java swing for the GUI, and MySQL database for the data storage